Updated April 2021

 Due to the interruption of state testing during the pandemic, our protocol has changed and includes the following criteria:

-Fifth grade students in 2020-21 school year who meet at least two of the four data criteria below are invited to take a locally–developed grade 6 math end–of–course assessment.
+Fifth grade students in 2021-22 school year who meet at least one of the two data criteria below are invited to take a locally–developed grade 6 math end–of–course assessment.

-- Fourth grade fall Math MAP: RIT score of 233 and above
+- Fourth grade spring Math MAP: RIT score of 240 and above

 - Fifth grade fall Math MAP: RIT score of 238 and above

 After identified students take the assessment, those who score 40 out of 47 (and above) will be invited to bypass Math 6.
 Instead, this group may take Math 7 and the Bridge course during sixth grade.
 This identified group will then be prepared to take Compacted Math 8 and Algebra 1 (1.5 years of math in one year) in 7th grade.
 Students and families will be notified of the results in June.

 Any revisions to these criteria will be posted on this webpage.